djkim-kr/nequip/docs/guide/configuration/data.md

 **Transform Order May Matter**: The order of transforms can be important for some configurations.
 For example, when using per-edge-type cutoffs in {class}`~nequip.data.transforms.NeighborListTransform`, the {class}`~nequip.data.transforms.ChemicalSpeciesToAtomTypeMapper` must come before {class}`~nequip.data.transforms.NeighborListTransform` because the neighborlist transform needs atom type information to apply different cutoffs for different element pairs.
 ```

 Additional transforms are available for specific use cases.
-For stress-related data, you may need {class}`~nequip.data.transforms.VirialToStressTransform` (converts virial to stress tensors) or {class}`~nequip.data.transforms.StressSignFlipTransform` (handles different stress sign conventions).
+For stress-related data, you may need:

+- {class}`~nequip.data.transforms.VirialToStressTransform` - converts virial to stress tensors
+- {class}`~nequip.data.transforms.StressSignFlipTransform` - handles different stress sign conventions
+- {class}`~nequip.data.transforms.AddNaNStressTransform` - adds NaN stress tensors for structures without stress data (useful for datasets with partial stress coverage, see [Partial Stress Data FAQ](../reference/faq.md#partial-stress-data))

 For a complete list of available transforms, see the [transforms API documentation](../../api/data_transforms.rst).

 ## DataLoaders